The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Linsan's blush grew hotter.
 She looked away to avoid looking at Brook.

 Linsan struggled to say something but then three men walked around them to cut across the street.
 She spotted a strange case on the back of one of them.
+It was for a stringed instrument, but the proportions were wrong.
 The words froze in her throat as she turned to watch them with the scent of wood smoke teasing her nose.

 All three wore leather dusters, long coats that were suited for traveling on the roads and less in town.
 However, the case drew her curiosity.
 It looked like it was for a string instrument but the shell was too large to be a violin, too small for a cello, and wider than either.